 framework to DTC targets.

 Traditional enterprise M&A applies EBITDA multiples as the primary valuation lens.
-DTC brands — especially those in the $5M–$50M revenue range — are rarely valued on EBITDA.
+DTC brands (especially those in the $5M–$50M revenue range) are rarely valued on EBITDA.
 Most of them have been reinvesting heavily in growth and don't have the EBITDA margin profile that makes that lens useful.
 The relevant multiples for DTC brands are revenue-based, adjusted for growth rate, margin trajectory, and strategic fit.
+The range also swings hard by category: beauty brand acquisition multiples in 2026 clear a different band than food, apparel, or supplements, so the comp set you anchor to has to be category-specific.

 The factors that drive DTC acquisition premiums above base revenue multiples: